StepanSa/absenteeism-project/README.md

 # Absenteeism Case Study
+This project is based on the "The Data Science Course: Complete Data Science Bootcamp 2024" on Udemy.
 This repository contains a case study on predicting employee absenteeism using machine learning techniques.
 The project involves data preprocessing, data visualization, and building a logistic regression model to classify excessive absenteeism.

 ## Dataset